Education & Leadership Academy

 Dream To Teach

 Launched in 2014, Dream to Teach is an initiative in Des Moines Public Schools to serve as a catalyst for the development of future educators who are representative of the Des Moines Public Schools student population.
 To this end, the mission is to support students from diverse cultural backgrounds who desire to become Des Moines Public School educators.
 Students in grades 9-12 are provided a teacher mentor who supports them in achieving success both inside and outside of school on their pathway to teaching.
 Dream to Teach is continually working on partnerships with community and higher education institutions to provide scholarships, programming and support.
+This is a SEMESTER class.

 Early Childhood Careers